 “Contradictory to the myth, kids do listen when adults speak with respect,” Bradley writes in his blog.

-Bradley, author of “Yes Your Teen is Crazy,” says the teen brain is prone to the addictive effects of substances like alcohol.
-He says alcohol is associated with everything bad that happens to teens including car crashes, failing grades, sexual assaults, arrest, unintended pregnancy, STDs and suicide.
+Bradley, the author of “Yes Your Teen is Crazy,” says the teen brain is prone to the addictive effects of substances like alcohol.
+He says alcohol is associated with everything bad that happens to teens, including car crashes, failing grades, sexual assaults, arrest, unintended pregnancy, STDs, and suicide.

 Venture Academy for troubled teens’ Gordon Hay understands Bradley’s stance on teen drinking.